LisaHollaus/Chat-based-Travel-Support-App/README.md

 ### Some notes on how to run the code via Terminal:
 1. Direct into the Assignment_2/src directory and execute: python -m sockets.server
-2. run Assignment_2/src/client.py file and
+2. Execute in a new terminal:
+    python -m sockets.client
-3. simply follow the Steps in the terminal
+3. Simply follow the Steps in the terminal on the client side

 ### Changes from the initional proposal:
 Overall I made some slight changes to my initional proposal as I realised, that some ideas of mine weren't that practical and could be improved.
 For eample: